deeztek/Hermes-Secure-Email-Gateway/docs/admin/03-email-server/san-management.md

 - [System Certificates](../01-system/system-certificates.md) — the
   certificate store these SANs land on.
 The Mailbox certificate purpose on Generate CSR auto-fills its SAN list from this page;
-  Pro's auto-managed ACME path mints SAN certs from the same source.
+  the auto-managed ACME path mints SAN certs from the same source.
 - [Domains](domains.md) — per-mailbox-domain Cert Status column
   summarizes the per-SAN validation state this page's prefixes drive.
   Adding a domain calls `sync_mailbox_sans.cfm`, so new SANs appear